 The decision to write a thesis must be made by the end of your first year of study.
 It takes two semesters (each with three credits) to research and write an MA thesis.
 See the Graduate Student Handbook for full information about the Thesis requirements and the MA-LIT Thesis Action Item Checklist which includes deadlines and a suggested schedule.

 Students earning the MA in Literature must complete a foreign language requirement demonstrating proficiency in one foreign language.
-There are three options for fulfilling this requirement:
+There are four options for fulfilling this requirement:

 - by taking a Language Proficiency Exam in the language of their choice.